PaoloStria/desuckering/README.md

 ---

+## 🏷️ Class Names

+The YOLOv11-Seg model was trained to segment the following classes:

+- `sucker` — undesired basal shoot (pollone)
+- `ground` — soil/background
+- `support` — vineyard support pole
+- `trunk` — main vine trunk
+- `watersprout` — undesired vigorous shoot (succhione)

+Feel free to adjust or expand the classes if you further fine-tune the model or extend the dataset.

+---

 ### 📥 Download the Dataset

 Due to GitHub file size restrictions, the full dataset is hosted externally on Zenodo.